Skip to content

 THINK Magazine

 THINK is the University of Malta’s leading research magazine.
-Currently, it is being published triannually, in March, June/July, and October.
+Currently, it is being published triannually, in March, May, and October.
 The magazine is available in both printed and electronic formats.
 Printed editions of THINK are available free of charge all across UM’s Msida and Gozo Campuses.
 You can also contact the Editor to be added to the THINK mailing list and have the latest edition of THINK delivered directly to your door! (unfortunately, due to postage difficulties, we are unable to mail printed copies of THINK outside the Maltese Islands.)

 Prior to February 2023, electronic issues of THINK were hosted on Issuu.
 However, since then, all electronic editions of THINK can be found exclusively on our website.
 Speaking of exclusive, THINK also publishes a number of website-exclusive articles each month.
 Some of these articles are then featured in our newsletter.
 Our articles range in topic and are organised below the following categories: Editorial, Arts, Society, Science, Tech, and Students.